Salafi movement: Scholarly hierarchy

-Differences from Kalam theology
+Methodology and hermeneutics

-Modern-day proponents of the Athari school of theology largely come from the Salafi movement; they uphold the Athari works of Ibn Taymiyyah.
-Ibn Taimiyya himself, a disputed and partly rejected scholar during his lifetime, became a major scholar among followers of the Salafi movement credited with the title Shaikh al-Islam.
+Contemporary proponents of the Athari school of theology largely come from the Salafi movement; they uphold the Athari works of Ibn Taymiyya.
+Ibn Taymiyya himself, a disputed and partly rejected scholar during his lifetime, became a major scholar among followers of the Salafi movement credited with the title Shaykh al-Islam.
 Other important figures include major scholars important in Islamic history, such as Ahmad ibn Hanbal.

-Followers of the Salafi movement regard the primary sources Qur'an and Sunnah as self-explanatory, disregarding the use of interpretation and human reasoning.
+While proponents of Kalam revere early generations of Salaf al-Salih, viewing Muhammad and the Sahaba as exemplar role models in religious life, they emulate them through the lens of the classical traditions of the madhahib and its ulama.
+On the other hand, Salafis attempt to follow the Salaf al-Salih through recorded scriptural evidences, often bypassing the classical manuals of madhahib.
+Nonetheless, both Salafis and Mutakallimun emphasize the significance of the Salaf in the Sunni tradition.

+Salafi Muslims consider Qur'an, Sunnah (which they equate with the Kutub al-Sittah) and the Actions or Sayings of the Sahaba as the only valid authoritative source for Islam.
+While Salafis believe that investigation of novel issues should be understood from the Scriptures in consideration of the context of modern era, they oppose rationalist interpretations of Scriptures.
+In addition to limiting the usage of logic with regards to textual interpretations, Salafi scholars also reduce the importance given to medieval legal manuals and texts, giving more priority to the texts from the early generations of the Salaf.
 Salafis favor practical implementation as opposed to disputes with regards to meanings, meaning may be considered either clear or something beyond human understanding.
-They believe that to engage in speculative theology (kalam), even if one arrives at the truth, is absolutely forbidden.
-Atharis engage in strictly literal and amodal reading of the Qur'an and hadith (prophetic traditions) and only their clear or apparent meanings have the sole authority in creedal affairs.
-As opposed to one engaged in Ta'wil (metaphorical interpretation), they do not attempt to conceptualize the meanings of the Qur'an rationally; and believe that the real meanings should be consigned to God alone (tafwid).
+As adherents of Athari theology, Salafis believe that engagement in speculative theology is absolutely forbidden.
+Atharis engage in strictly literal and amodal reading of the Qur'an and Hadith (prophetic traditions) and only their clear or apparent meanings have the sole authority in creedal affairs.
+As opposed to one engaged in Ta'wil (metaphorical interpretation), they do not attempt to conceptualize the meanings of the Qur'an rationally; and believe that the real meanings should be consigned to God alone (Tafwid).
 Following the Salafi hermeneutic approach, Salafis differ from that of non-Salafis in some regards of permissibility.

-Ibn Taymiyya was known for making scholarly refutations of religious groups such as the Sufis, Jahmites, Asha'rites, Shias, Falsafa etc., through his numerous treatises.
+Ibn Taymiyya was known for making scholarly refutations of religious groups such as the Sufis, Jahmites, Asha'rites, Shias, Falasifa etc., through his numerous treatises.
 Explaining the theological approach of "Salafiyya", Ibn Taymiyya states in a fatwa:

-Views on mystical practices and spirituality

-Many folk rituals related to the spiritual world practised by Muslims in some localites and regions, are considered shirk by followers of Salafism.
-Followers of the Salafi movement regard a number of practises related to jinn or spirits of Awliya (saints) as bid'ah and shirk.
-Similarly, Salafism differs from theological and exegetical accounts on matters of jinn, devils, and angels in general.
-The wide range of beliefs about spirits and angels commonly accepted in Classical Islam is reduced to a limited scope of quotes from Qur'an and hadith, without further exegetical material and missing any reference to anecdotal experiences.